microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - **tables.html**
 - notifications.html

-These are the pages that contain information which are relevant also in an offline scenario.
-All the others aren’t a good candidate since they are dedicated to perform actions (logging in, registering a new account, etc.) which would be impossible to complete anyway without an Internet connection.
+The reason for caching the pages is that they are pages that contain information which are relevant in an offline scenario.
+The others aren’t good candidates since they are dedicated to performing actions (logging in, registering a new account, etc.) which would be impossible to complete anyway without an Internet connection.

 Let’s define a new function to cache these pages inside the service worker:

-1. Open in Visual Studio Code the **sw.js** file
+1. In Visual Studio Code open the **sw.js** file
 2. Copy and paste the following snippet at the beginning of the file:

     ```javascript